Access outline information here on Law Society membership entitlements and financial benefits.

-Bank of Ireland has over 300 experienced business bankers who are familiar with lending to solicitors and their local business team would very much welcome an opportunity to talk to you about your financial needs.
+Bank of Ireland has a team of experienced business bankers who are familiar with lending to solicitors.
+Their local business team would very much welcome an opportunity to talk to you about your financial needs.

-To apply for a business loan today, please complete the application form which is available on the Bank of Ireland website or in your local Bank of Ireland branch.
+To apply for a loan today, call 1890 365 222 or complete the application form on the Bank of Ireland website or in your local Bank of Ireland branch.
 The website also has a wide range of supports to help you in completing the application form, including a useful cash flow planning tool to help you forecast your cash position for the next 12 months.
 Up-to-date financial information will be required to complete a lending application.
 As with all borrowing, normal lending criteria, terms and conditions apply.

 Contact Bank of Ireland

 To find out more, contact the dedicated Credit Line on 1890 365 222 or email firstname.lastname@example.org.
 You can also contact the Law Society - email Yvonne Burke or call 01 672 4901.

 Back to top